gate/gateapi-java/docs/FuturesApi.md

 Set position mode

-The prerequisite for changing mode is that all positions have no holdings and no pending orders
+The prerequisite for changing mode is that there are no open positions and no open orders

 ### Example